pact-foundation/pact_broker/README.md

 * Click on the HAL Browser link to have a poke around the API.
 * Click on the book icon under "docs" to view documentation related to a given relation.

+### For reals

-### Hosted
+## Hosted

 In a hurry?
 Hate having to run your own infrastructure?
-Check out the [Hosted Pact Broker](https://pact.dius.com.au/?utm_source=github&utm_campaign=GITHUB_BROKER&utm_medium=github) - it's fast, it's secure and it's free!
+Check out the [Hosted Pact Broker][hosted] - it's fast, it's secure and it's free!

-### For reals
+## Container solutions

-You can use the [Pact Broker Docker container][docker] or [Terraform on AWS][terraform] or to roll your own...
+You can use the [Pact Broker Docker container][docker] or [Terraform on AWS][terraform]

-* Create a database using a product that is supported by the Sequel gem (listed on this page http://sequel.jeremyevans.net/rdoc/files/README_rdoc.html).
-The migrations have been tested on MySQL and PostgreSQL - your mileage will vary on other databases.
+## Rolling your own

+* Create a PostgreSQL (recommended) or MySQL (not recommended, see following note) database.
-* __Note:__ It is recommended to use __PostgreSQL__ as it will support JSON search features that are planned in a future release, however MySQL the other [semi supported](https://github.com/pact-foundation/pact_broker/issues/33) database.
+* __Note:__ It is recommended to use __PostgreSQL__ as it will support JSON search features that are planned in the future, however MySQL the other [semi supported](https://github.com/pact-foundation/pact_broker/issues/33) database.
 * Install ruby 2.2.0 or later and bundler >= 1.12.0
 * Copy the [example](/example) directory to the location you want to install the application.
 * Modify the config.ru and Gemfile as desired (eg. choose database driver gem, set your database credentials.
-Use the "pg" gem if using Postgres.)
+Use the "pg" gem if using Postgres and the "mysql2" gem if using MySQL)
 * Please ensure you use `encoding: 'utf8'` in your Sequel options to avoid encoding issues.
 * For production usage, use a web application server like [Phusion Passenger](https://www.phusionpassenger.com) or [Nginx](http://nginx.org/) to serve the Pact Broker application.
 * Deploy to your location of choice.